MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-sentinel-guide.md

 ## Important information and updates

-**Thank you for content collaboration, Pete Bryan, Nicholas DiCola, and Matthew Lowe.** Pete Bryan and the people he collaborates with will continue to develop detection and hunting queries for Teams, so keep in touch with this [GitHub](https://github.com/Azure/Azure-Sentinel/tree/master/Hunting%20Queries/TeamsLogs) repository for updates.
+**Thank you for content collaboration, Pete Bryan, Nicholas DiCola, and Matthew Lowe.** Pete Bryan and the people he collaborates with will continue to develop detection and hunting queries for Teams, so keep in touch with this [Git Hub](https://github.com/Azure/Azure-Sentinel/tree/master/Hunting%20Queries/TeamsLogs) repository for updates.
 Monitor for updates to the [parser](https://github.com/Azure/Azure-Sentinel/blob/master/Parsers/Teams_parser.txt) and [logic app](https://github.com/Azure/Azure-Sentinel/tree/master/Playbooks/Get-O365Data) used in this article.
 You can also join and contribute to the [Azure Sentinel community](https://github.com/Azure/Azure-Sentinel/wiki).
 Thank you!
 Happy hunting.

 [Registering your application in Azure AD](/skype-sdk/ucwa/registeringyourapplicationinazuread%C2%A0%20%20%C2%A0)